 Here are some tools that can help you get started with check-ins;

-- Create a separate group in your Slack alternative and use an automatic reminder to give everybody a heads up to drop an answer about their day.
+- Create a separate group in your communication tool of choice and use an automatic reminder to give everybody a heads up to drop an answer about their day.

-That's it for this week!
-If you liked it, please take a moment to subscribe to the newsletter.
+That's it!
+If you liked this article, please take a moment to subscribe to the newsletter.
 If you didn't like it, please let me know!